Public Transport

 Milan

-In Italy, we run the Milan’s first fully automated metro: the M5, a 13 km line covering 19 stops with a capacity of 50 million passengers per year.
-The first section of the new fully automated line M4 was inaugurated in November 2022.
-Once completed, it will stretch for 15 km, connecting Linate Airport with the city centre.
+In Italy, we run two automated metros in Milan: the M5, a 13-km line covering 19 stops with a capacity of 50 million passengers per year and the new automated line M4.
+Inaugurated in November 2022, M4 already connects the Linate Airport with the city centre in only 12 minutes and once completed it will stretch for 15 km.

 Copenhagen